anmol098/waka-readme-stats/CONTRIBUTING.md

 Create a `.env` file in the project directory.
 For information you can refer to the `.env.example` file for all the environment variables.

-If you want to contribute to the chart module, then you have enable that flag in `.env` file and install Node.js and NPM for charting library to work:
+If you want to contribute to the chart module, then you have enable that flag in `.env` file and install Node.js and NPM the for charting library to work:
 ```bash
 npm install -g vega-lite vega-cli canvas
 ```